ChrisTorresNYU/tag-security-11/assessments/projects/antrea/ethan-self-assessment.md

     announcements and discuss PRs.
   * The Antrea GitHub project's
     [issues page](https://github.com/antrea-io/antrea/issues)
-    to track feature requests and known bugs.
-The team also uses the GitHub project's [PR page](https://github.com/antrea-io/antrea/pulls)
+    to track feature requests, known bugs, and proposals.
+The team also uses the GitHub project's
+    [PR page](https://github.com/antrea-io/antrea/pulls)
     to manage and review contributions to the project.
   * Synchronous community meetings are held biweekly on Tuesdays for team members to discuss releases, feature proposals, and user issues.
 Feature proposals are typically presented in slideshow form.
+The
+    [minutes](https://github.com/antrea-io/antrea/wiki/Community-Meetings)
+    and
-The [minutes](https://github.com/antrea-io/antrea/wiki/Community-Meetings) and [recording](https://www.youtube.com/playlist?list=PLuzde2hYeDBdw0BuQCYbYqxzoJYY1hfwv)
+    [recording](https://www.youtube.com/playlist?list=PLuzde2hYeDBdw0BuQCYbYqxzoJYY1hfwv)